-American University Washington College of Law announces its 2014 Summer Session on Environmental Law, providing law students, practitioners, and other environmental professionals and scholars with an opportunity for intensive environmental law training over a three-week period.
+American University Washington College of Law announces its 2017 Summer Session on Environmental Law, providing law students, practitioners, and other environmental professionals and scholars with an opportunity for intensive environmental law training over a three to four-week period.
 Started in 2005, the Summer Session offers a broad range of seminars taught by leading practitioners from government, business, and non-governmental organizations.

 The Environmental Law Summer Session can complement a summer internship in Washington, D.C.
-Both day and night courses are available.
-Participants may choose among a variety of seminars.
+Both day and night seminars are available for participants to choose among.

-- International Business and the Environment, Jackson Morrill & Russ LaMotte;
+- International Business and the Environment, Russ LaMotte;

 - International Biodiversity and Wildlife Law, David Downes;

 - International Institutions and Environmental Protection, David Hunter;

 - Derechos Humanos y Medio Ambiente en America Latina, Astrid Puentes (offered in Spanish)

 - Development Finance and the Environment, Charles Di Leva

 - Marine Conservation Law and Policy, Eric Bilsky

 - Trade and Environment in the Americas (see below)